 - You can register your business online using e-Registration.
 Using this application you will be able to create accounts with the Department of Treasury for all State Income Taxes (SIT) and the Michigan Unemployment Insurance Agency for State Unemployment Taxes (SUI).
 Please note: you must have an FEIN, (Federal employer identification number) before you can register with the state of Michigan.

-- The new employer State Unemployment Tax Assessment (SUTA) rate for Michigan is 2.7% + 1/3 of the employer’s calculated CBC for the first year of liability.
+- The new employer State Unemployment Tax Assessment (SUTA) rate for Michigan is 2.7%.
 New Employers in Michigan will keep this State Unemployment Tax Assessment (SUTA) rate for 2 years.

 - Online reporting for SUTA taxes is mandatory.
 Employers will need to create a Michigan Web Account Manager (MiWAM) account.